-Phineas was staring at him imperiously from his heavily gilded frame, his clothing immaculate and his stance aristocratically slouched into a fine chair.
+Phineas was staring at him imperiously from his heavily gilded frame, his clothing was immaculate and his stance aristocratically slouched into a fine chair.
 Though he was bearded, as was the style for an older wizard of distinction in his era, it did nothing to take away from the sharp lines of his face.
 Lines that when matched with his dark features told any onlooker worth their salt what his lineage was before they learnt of names.
 That was the way of it in pureblood circles, your face was your calling card.
 It opened doors or had them closed on you.

 Phineas' eyes retracted to slits.
-"No games, I know enough, now is not the time to develop a taste for the same amateur dramatics your feckless brother was so fond of."
+"No games.
+I know enough, now is not the time to develop a taste for the same amateur dramatics your feckless brother was so fond of."

 Regulus gritted his teeth.
 "I act in the best interest of this house."

-Phineas snorted, "You go on a fool's errand!
+Phineas snorted.
+"You go on a fool's errand!
 Your life is not your own to give away on some fanciful heroic notion," he raged, sputtering when he saw the blankness of Regulus' face.
 "You leave this house without an heir."

 "I leave this world without any if I do not take steps to correct the mistakes that have been made, it is a matter of honour, Sir."

-"If he is given the mantle he will not disappoint," Regulus stated firmly, his brother could do it, he had been born to it after all.
+"If he is given the mantle he will not disappoint," Regulus stated firmly.
+His brother could do it.
+He had been born to it after all.

 "You have too much faith," Phineas replied stretching to the side of his portrait to pour himself a rather large glass of wine.
 Regulus bit down his smirk.

-"And you, Great Grandfather, have none, take care of them when I am gone."
+"And you, Great Grandfather, have none.
+Take care of them when I am gone."

 Regulus waited for an incredibly reluctant nod before he walked away.

-From a distance the tapestry weave was so fine it almost looked like wallpaper, it was only up close that you could see the old threads, kept almost alive by layers of blood magic.
+From a distance the tapestry weave was so fine it almost looked like wallpaper, it was only up close that you could see the old threads, kept alive by layers of blood magic.
 The pictures did not move, not like the portraits that lined the rest of the house, but they looked real enough if their representations were a little… overly flattering.

-He could remember being made to sit on a small stool as a child, learning the family tree and reciting the names aloud while his mother sat in the corner, ready with the ruler for when there were too many mistakes.
+Regulus could remember being made to sit on a small stool as a child, learning the family tree and reciting the names aloud while his mother sat in the corner, ready with the ruler for when there were too many mistakes.

-Regulus ran his fingers over the connection lines of his immediately family tree.
+Regulus ran his fingers over the connection lines of his immediate family tree.
 Over the golden link that twinkled showing his parents marriage and the stealing bronze that fell from that line to himself and his brother.
 Somehow, even after all of this time, the patch where Sirius had been was still warm.
 Regulus had spent an enormous amount of time staring at that spot in the last few years.
 You could still see tiny bits of the face lurking beneath the mark; it was apt in a way, Sirius was like a stain that never went away, he was as linked to him now as he ever was.

 As ever present and ever painful as the brand scorched into his arm.